Baby kitchen safety is important for every parent to consider. Learn 5 crucial ways to keep your baby or toddler safe in the kitchen.

-When it comes to the kitchen, I have a few tricks to do just that.
-After having three boys who wanted to get into just about everything, these tips are a must to both keep babies safe and honor their curiosity.
+When it comes to the kitchen, I have a few tricks to do exactly that.
+After having three boys who wanted to get into just about everything, these tips are a must to keep babies safe and honor their curiosity:

-Take a look through your kitchen and you might think it’s safe: You’ve got the plugs covered and the knives out of reach.
-But dig deeper to really see what the kitchen looks like from your baby’s point of view.
+Take a look through your kitchen and it’s easy to assume everything is safe, with the plugs covered and the knives out of reach.
+But dig deeper to see what the kitchen looks like from your baby’s point of view.

 Maybe you have your kitchen knife resting on a chopping board… the same chopping board that happens to be sticking out over the edge of the counter.
 One little bat of the hand, and not only will that board come flying down, but the knife, too, and anything else on top of it.

-Just because your baby can’t access it the way you or I do, doesn’t mean he won’t find other ways to get a hold of it.
+Just because he can’t access it the way you or I do, that doesn’t mean he won’t find other ways to get a hold of it.

-Be mindful of your counters and what your baby or toddler can reach.
-Can he pull on the coffee machine cord?
-Reach the stove burners?
+Be mindful of your counters and what he can reach.
+Can he pull on the coffee machine cord or reach the stove burners?
 Out of sight may not always mean out of reach.

-Is your baby often tempted to put things in his mouth?
-From coins to old food bits to forgotten grains and beans, your floor may have items he could potentially put in his mouth.
-A bean can remain hidden to you, tucked under a corner, but not always to your baby.
+Is your baby tempted to put things in his mouth?
+From coins to old food bits to forgotten grains and beans, your kitchen floor may have items he could potentially put in his mouth.
+A bean can remain hidden to you tucked under a corner, but not always to him.

 Not only that, but kitchen floors aren’t always the cleanest when neglected.
 Think about all the things that fell on the floor before making its way to the trash, or the juices from raw meat as you transferred it from sink to counter.

-One of the easiest ways to make sure your baby stays safe in the kitchen is to simply block it off in the first place.
-In both my current home and my previous one, I used safety gates to keep my babies and eventually toddlers from entering the kitchen.
+One of the easiest ways to make sure your baby stays safe in the kitchen is to block it off in the first place.
+I used safety gates to keep my babies and eventually toddlers from entering the kitchen.

 Maybe you need to concentrate on cooking and can’t keep an eye on your baby, or you plan to keep the oven on for several hours.
-If you don’t need your baby with you in the kitchen, you might be better off using a safety gate to keep him out.
+If you don’t need him with you in the kitchen, you might be better off using a safety gate to keep him out.

 I especially liked this model because I didn’t need to drill any holes into the walls.
 The pressure-mounting gates withstood three boisterous toddlers and not once did it come down.
 Plus, the gate comes with a walk-through lock you can open and close—no need to hop or climb over anything.